Algerian Tangerine, semi-dwarf

 Algerian Tangerine, Algerian Mandarin

 An excellent early tangerine that is easy to peel.
 Attractive, reddish-orange fruit is sweet, juicy and aromatic; holds well on the tree.
-Grows up to eight feet high.
+Grows up to fifteen feet high.
 Fruits in December through April.

 We recommend applying LGM Cedar Bark a foot wide to prevent weeds and retain moisture.
 The cedar bark will help insulate the roots and prevents root competition.
 Cedar mulch has insect repellant qualities because it contains natural cedar oil which can deter termites and certain types of ants.
 If mulch is applied all the way to the tree trunk it will cause the trunk to rot, make sure that there is about an inch of spacing between the tree trunk and the mulch.

 We also recommend growing Yarrow under fruit trees, it is said to enhance fruit production.
 The roots mine the subsoil for potassium, phosphorus, calcium, copper, and magnesium making it a nutrient rich mulch.
 Yarrow also is considered a cover crop and assists building up the soil, mining for minerals, breaking up compacted soil, and attracting beneficial insects and pollinators.
 You can plant Yarrow plants around the trees, seed the soil before mulching, or chop up the leaves to create a mulch.

 - Full Sun